Solving Optimal Execution Problems via In-Context Operator Networks: Numerical illustrations

+for some shift parameter $\ell \geq 0$ and decay elasticity $\gamma>0$.
+We distinguish between (i) the non-singular case with $\ell > 0$ and $\gamma > 0$, and (ii) the singular case with $\ell = 0$ and $\gamma \in (0,0.5)$.
+Observe that power law kernels induce non-Markovian dynamics for the impact process $Y$ in~\eqref{eq:Y}. \end{enumerate} Here, we use the subscript $\theta$ in $\boldsymbol{I}_{\theta}$ in~\eqref{eq:Y} to emphasize the dependence of the operator on a certain price impact propagator model with a parametric kernel $G$ of either type (I) or (II) and a push factor~$\lambda$. \end{example}

-In this section, we describe our numerical experiments and the results obtained.
-In summary, we illustrate the following: \begin{enumerate} \item The trained ICON model is capable of accurately inferring the underlying price impact model from only $M=5$ examples provided as context, even for propagator models not present in the training data. \item Using ICON as a surrogate operator in the optimal execution problem (ICON-OCnet) correctly retrieves the ground truth optimal execution strategies $u^\star$ in~\eqref{eq:ustar2} for various propagator models generating the five examples as context. \end{enumerate}
+Using the class of propagator models from Example~\ref{ex:linearpropagators} as a testbed, we illustrate the following: \begin{enumerate} \item The trained ICON model is capable of accurately inferring the underlying price impact model from only $M=5$ examples provided as context, even for propagator models not present in the training data. \item Using ICON as a surrogate operator in the optimal execution problem (ICON-OCnet) correctly retrieves the ground truth optimal execution strategies $u^\star$ from~\cite[Proposition 4.5]{JaberNeuman:25} for various propagator models generating the five examples as context. \end{enumerate}

 Throughout our numerical study, we set $T=1$ and perform all training steps for ICON and OCnet, including the in-context examples and queries for the predictions, on a fixed equidistant time grid with $N=100$ steps.
 Note that this is merely for simplicity and not a requirement.
-In addition, the hyperparameters in the optimal control problem in~\eqref{eq:optimal_control_surrogate_discrete} are set as follows: we fix the instantaneous cost parameter $\varepsilon$ at $0.5$ and set $\phi = 0$ for the penalty on the running inventory in accordance with the implementation of the ground truth optimal strategies $u^\star$ in~\eqref{eq:ustar2} provided by~\cite{JaberNeuman:22}, which we use as our benchmark.
+In addition, the hyperparameters in the optimal control problem in~\eqref{eq:optimal_control_surrogate_discrete} are set as follows: we fix the instantaneous cost parameter $\varepsilon$ at $0.5$ and set $\phi = 0$ for the penalty on the running inventory in accordance with the implementation of the ground truth optimal strategies $u^\star$ in~\cite[Section 5]{JaberNeuman:25}, which we use as our benchmark.
 We also let the penalization on the terminal inventory $\varrho$ be equal to 10 to enforce the liquidation constraint $X_T \approx 0$.